splintor/yeruham-phone-book-web-site/README.md

 ### Things left to be done:
 1. TODO: Rewrite "הסבר על השומוש באתר"
+1. TODO: Add link to "public" tag in home page and in app menu
+1. TODO: Show linked tag in tag results
 1. TODO: Update Daniel's Telegram bot (Update URL to get data from, send "Refresh" command on update)
 1. TODO: Convert phone numbers to tel: links on mobile devices (and consider converting unlinked e-mail addresses) - use mobile app code (probably not needed on Safari - iOS?)
 1. TODO: Add "Copy" button next to phone numbers